Digestive Health Network

-Whether you suffer from a new problem or have a chronic condition that requires attention, we can help you.
+Whether you or your child suffer from a new problem or have a chronic condition that requires attention, we can help you.
 The Digestive Health Network includes experts in every one of the dozens of digestive diseases and conditions.
 Many of them offer new treatment options you won’t find anywhere else in the region.

 No matter how small or how complex a condition, you can get information and help for your digestive health problem by calling the Swedish Digestive Health Network.

 Cirrhosis of the liver

 Difficulty swallowing (esophagus)

 Difficulty swallowing (mouth or pharynx)

 Jaundice (yellowing of the skin)